-In this post I’m sharing with you what I do when I don’t want to study.
+In this article I’m sharing with you what I do when I don’t want to study.

 I want to share with you all my lazy guilty pleasures.
 What goes through my head.
 The dumb stuff I come up with to procrastinate.